rubyspch/rubyspch/README.md

 ### My name is Ruby 👋
-- 🔭 I’m currently working on 100 Days of Code.
+- 🔭 I’m currently working on the 100 Days of Code challenge.
-- 🌱 I’m currently learning web development.
+- 🌱 I’m currently learning Responsive Web Design on freeCodeCamp.
 - 😄 She/Her